 An employee whose pregnancy terminates up to 13 weeks before the estimated date of birth due to a miscarriage or a stillbirth may also take 19 weeks of leave.

-An employee must give four weeks' written notice before the day leave begins.
-This notice must include a medical certificate that states the estimated date of birth.
+An employee must give four weeks’ written notice before the day leave begins.
+Along with the notice, employers may require employees to provide a certificate from a doctor or nurse practitioner which includes the reason for the leave and any extension.
 The note should also provide the estimated date of return to work.

 Accommodating a Pregnant Employee

 If a pregnancy unreasonably interferes with the performance of an employee's job, the employer can modify the employee's job or reassign the employee.
 If so, the employee's wages and benefits cannot be reduced.

 If it is not possible to accommodate the employee, the employee can be required to commence maternity leave up to 13 weeks before the estimated date of birth.

 A pregnant employee who can provide a medical certificate saying they must stop work for medical reasons may leave work immediately.
 The employee is not required to start maternity leave at this time and can delay the start of the 19-week maternity leave up to the estimated date of birth.

 Contact the Saskatchewan Human Rights Commission toll-free at 1-800-667-9249 or www.saskatchewanhumanrights.ca for more information about the rights of ill or injured pregnant employees.